Updated: Nov 28, 2022

 There are two types of conservators:

-A conservatorship of the estate and a conservatorship of the individual are the two most common forms of conservatorships.
+The two most common forms of estate conservatorship are individual conservatorship.
 A conservator of the estate handles income, debt, public assistance benefits, properties, and other business and financial decisions.
-The person's personal needs, such as food, health care, transportation, and living arrangements, are taken care of by the Conservator.
+The Conservator takes care of the person's personal needs, such as food, health care, transportation, and living arrangements.
 Depending on the circumstances, one Conservator may be assigned to both positions, or each role may have its own Conservator.

 Every case is unique.